mui/material-ui/docs/src/pages/demos/text-fields/text-fields.md

 ## Customized inputs

-If you have been reading the [overrides documentation page](/customization/overrides/) but you are not confident jumping in, here's an example of how you can change the main color of an Input.
+If you have been reading the [overrides documentation page](/customization/overrides/) but you are not confident jumping in, here are examples of how you can customize the component.

+{{"demo": "pages/demos/text-fields/CustomizedInputs.js"}}

 ⚠️ While the material design specification encourages theming, these examples are off the beaten path.

-{{"demo": "pages/demos/text-fields/CustomizedInputs.js"}}

 Customization does not stop at CSS, you can use composition to build custom components and give your app a unique feel.
 Below is an example using the [`InputBase`](/api/input-base/) component, inspired by Google Maps.